-Mark sure you are on the same LAN that Gateway is connected to.
+Make sure you are on the same LAN as the Gateway.

-In Some cases you may use Wi-Fi on you PC/Mac, also need to make sure the Wi-Fi network are the same one that the Gateway is connected to.
+In some cases, you may use Wi-Fi on you PC/Mac.
+Make sure that the Wi-Fi network is the same as the network of the Gateway.

 If you have DHCP enabled on your network router, the IP address of the Gateway may change from time to time.
 In this case, you can use the Gateway Name to connect and mount your share.